 Bottom Lounge: The Bottom Lounge is my absolute favorite venue in all of Chicago.
 No matter where you stand, you can see the performers and hear them perfectly.
 The room is huge, and you will have a great spot from where ever you stand, even if its a full house.
 The acoustics are also great.
 The high ceilings and spacious standing room allows for the sound to carry all the way to the back perfectly.
 The front of the house is a bar/restaurant area with some arcade games throughout.
 The back room where the shows take place also has a small bar, making it pretty easy to get to and from.
 The merch area is a little tight, as it is set up in the corridor that leads to the bathrooms, but It doesn’t bother me much.
 I mostly love that between sets I can leave the show area and head to the front bar and hang out/grab a beer.
 Not to mention the location is great, free parking really close by and a ton of great bars and restaurants within walking distance.
 Bottom Lounge is located at 1375 W. Lake St.

 Beat Kitchen: The Beat Kitchen is a nostalgic favorite, not as top ranked due to it’s small size.
 First of all, the bartender Christina is bad ass.
-Over the years she has taken care of me in more ways than one, so if you have the pleasure of seeing her, tip her well!
+Over the years she has always taken care of me, so if you have the pleasure of seeing her, tip her well!
 The BK brings in all kinds of shows including comedy, kids shows, local bands and big names.
 You easily can be there for an acoustic show at 7, and by 10 a metal band has started to set up.
 The front bar has some booths and limited seating, but it’s a great place to hang in between sets.
 The downstairs show area is pretty small and the merch area is always really tightly squeezed by the front doors, but the tiny bar in the back is KEY, and super convenient for quick refills.
+On the menu: Try the tater tots, maybe It’s because I’m usually drinking but they are always on point.
 The Beat Kitchen is located at 2100 W Belmont Ave.

 Metro: The Metro is easily one of my least favorite venues.
 I get a little bummed out when I see that a show I want to go to is being played there.
 Unless you would like to be a sardine and stand smack dab in the middle of the floor with a 100 other people, it’s not the best set up for actually viewing the performance.
 There are big pillars surrounding the main floor, so standing in the back seems great until you have to choose space or a good view.
 It seems like having the second floor/balcony would be great, but unless you are first on the actual rail up there, you wont able to see a damn thing.
 The bar on the second floor is great, but it’s more of a social gathering most of the time.
 If you want to hear the music, I would suggest staying on the main floor and trying to grab a spot on the sides for the best view.
 Metro is located at 3730 N. Clark St.